The purpose of this policy is to establish the responsibility for the administration of the University physical

 - Major Maintenance program administration is the responsibility of the auxiliaries and Applied Research Laboratory.
 However, the work is executed through OPP.

-- The Milton S. Hershey Medical Center has the responsibility for the administration of the University’s physical facilities at Hershey as described above, except OPP is responsible for (1) construction contract administration and (2) design and construction of new buildings and structures over $5 million.
+- The Penn State Health Milton S. Hershey Medical Center and the Penn State College of Medicine have the responsibility for the administration of the University’s physical facilities at Hershey as described above.

 - Space assignments in buildings operated by auxiliary services (such as Housing and Food Services, ICA, etc.) at University Park and locations other than University Park.